musandur/advanced-portfolio-risk-model/README.md

 This task is very important in the sense that it is usually a necessary preliminary task before moving towards portfolio optimization.

+- `stock_selection_based_on_diversification.ipynb`:  optimal diversification based on selecting stocks with the most balanced exposure to various risk factors.
+We employed two methods: sign entropy and traditional variance analysis.